developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/settings/index.md

 ### Settings File

-All RxLogger settings are stored in a file on the device, permitting remote configuration and mass deployment of settings files to devices across an enterprise. **Warning**: While this human-readable file can be edited by hand, **Zebra recommends modifying RxLogger settings only through the RxLogger UI or intents** to avoid unpredictable behavior.
+All RxLogger settings are stored in a file on the device, permitting remote configuration and mass deployment of settings files using an enterprise mobile management (EMM) system. **Warning**: The RxLogger configuration file is human-readable, but should not be edited by hand as doing so can lead to unpredictable behavior.

+**Zebra recommends modifying RxLogger settings only through the RxLogger UI**.

 * **File name -** `config.json`